qtov/search-orar-ubb/README.md

 # search-orar-ubb

-Tampermonkey + script = search bar for orar
+Tampermonkey + script = search bar for the schedule at my university.
+Old and crappy, don't use it.